01-edu/public/subjects/DPxAI/star-forge/README.md

 ### AI-Powered Learning Techniques

-As you dive into this hackathon, using AI tools can significantly boost your learning.
+As you dive into this quest, using AI tools can significantly boost your learning.

 A key skill is mastering how to `Speak AI`, which means knowing how to ask AI the right questions to get the answers you need while learning.